Using typing.Self for Fluent Interfaces in Python

 Integrating with Protocols and Async Fluent APIs

-Checker Divergence Notes:
+Checker Behavior Notes:

 from typing import Protocol, Self